-During red windows, no airspace negotiations can occur.
-All changes to airspace must be arranged during green windows.
+During ATS Red windows, no airspace negotiations can occur.
+All changes to airspace must be arranged outside of ATS Red windows.

-2.7.2 Traffic Restrictions
+2.6.2.2 Traffic restrictions

-During Amberley Red windows, the following restrictions apply:
+During ATS Red windows, the following traffic restrictions apply:

-- a) Fast Jet operations restricted to departures only (may be in active Special Use Airspace).
-Fast jet aircraft can expect up to a 10 min delay for departures. - b) No continuous operations in the CTR or R625 (e.g. ROZ Gauntlet, instrument approach training, C17 TAC work); and - c) CIRA limited to one aircraft.
+a) fast jet operations restricted to departures only (may be in active SUA).
+Fast jet aircraft can expect up to a 10 min delay for departures;

+- b) no continuous operations in the CTR or R625 (e.g. ROZ Gauntlet, Locker Operations, Cage airspace, instrument approach training, C17 TAC work); and - c) CIRA limited to one aircraft.